cloudify-cosmo/docs.getcloudify.org/content/ops_guides/troubleshooting.md

 draft: false
 weight: 100
 ---
-This troubleshooting guide provides a list of frequently asked questions that point to common troubleshooting techniques or external cloudify documents where necessary.
+This troubleshooting guide provides a list of frequently asked questions that point to common troubleshooting techniques or external {{< param product_name >}} documents where necessary.

 ## Deleting a deployment fails with the error message: **Deployment still has active nodes**